 Community enterprises depend on capital investments and investors.
-For participants large or small, investing together leads to new financial rights and responsibilities.
+For participants large or small, an investment leads to new financial rights and responsibilities.

-Beyond financial results, any investment in this type of organization will strengthen community learning, sharing, debating and voting.
+Beyond financial benefits, an investment in this type of organization will strengthen community learning, sharing, debating and voting.

 From year to year, the capital in community-owned entities can lead to distributions to members or to further investment for institutional growth.